Our Commitment to Privacy

 - to object to your personal data being processed for a particular purpose or to request that we stop using your information;

-- to request not to be subject to a decision based on automated processing and to have safeguards put in place if you are being profiled based on your personal data;
+- as a general rule, to request not to be subject to a decision based on automated processing (including profiling) which produces legal or similarly significant effects and to have safeguards put in place if any such processing of your personal data occurs;

 - to ask us to transfer a copy of your personal data to you or to another service provider or third party where technically feasible;

-- to withdraw any consent that you have previously given to us for our use of your personal data; or
+- to withdraw any consent that you have previously given to us for our use of your personal data; ;

-- to ask us to stop or start sending you marketing messages at any time.
+- to ask us to stop or start sending you marketing messages at any time; and

-You can exercise any of these rights by contacting us in writing using the contact details below and we will respond within one month.
+You can exercise any of these rights by contacting us in writing using the contact details below and we will respond within one month unless taking into account the complexity and number of requests an extension is required.
 Please note that we may ask you to verify your identity and ask you for more details about your request.
 We will comply with our legal obligations as regards your rights as a data subject.

 We will correct any incorrect or incomplete information and will stop processing your personal data, or erase it, as long as there is no overriding legitimate ground or other legal reason for us to continue to hold or use that information.
 There may be some information which we are not legally able to disclose to you.
 Also, in exceptional circumstances, it may not be practicable for us to provide you with copies of all the documents that you request.
 If this is the case, we will explain our reasoning to you.
 Please note that if you exercise some or all of the above rights, the performance of our services may be impaired or no longer possible.

 If you have any concerns about our use of your information, you also have the right to complain to our regulators about the firm's information rights procedures.
 Our UK regulator is the UK Information Commissioner's Office (the "ICO").
-Until the UK leaves the EU, the ICO is also our lead EU regulator.
-After the UK leaves the EU, our lead EU regulator will be the Irish Data Protection Commission.
-The contact details of the firm's regulators are set out below:
+Our Swiss regulator is the FDPIC.
+Our lead EU regulator is the Irish Data Protection Commission.
+The contact details of the firm's regulators are set out below.
+Where we have branches in other locations, we may also have local regulators there, details of which are available on request:

 |UK||Information Commissioner's Office||https://ico.org.uk/concerns/|

 Given that the internet is a global environment, using the internet to collect and process personal data necessarily involves the transmission of data on an international basis.
-Therefore, by browsing the website and communicating electronically with us, you acknowledge and agree to our processing of personal data in this way.
+Therefore, by browsing the website and communicating electronically with us, you acknowledge and understand that your personal data may be processed in this way.

 We will do our best to protect your personal data, but we cannot guarantee the security of any data transmitted to our website; and to the extent permitted by Data Protection Legislation, any transmission is at your own risk.

-We and other members of the Neuberger Berman Group may use your information from time to time to inform you by letter, telephone, text (or similar) messages, email and other electronic methods, about similar products and services (including those of third parties) which may be of interest to you.
+We and other members of the Neuberger Berman Group may use your information from time to time to inform you by letter, telephone, text (or similar) messages, email and other electronic methods, about similar products and services (including those of third parties) which may be of interest to you in accordance with the requirements under Data Protection Legislation.

 You may, at any time, request that we and/or other members of the Neuberger Berman Group do not send such information to you by one, some or all channels, by contacting us in the way described below.

-Any queries or complaints regarding our use of personal data or the exercise of your rights should be addressed in the first instance to your usual Neuberger Berman relationship manager or NBEL Client Services at firstname.lastname@example.org or in writing to the following address: NBEL Client Services, Neuberger Berman Europe Limited, Lansdowne House, 4th Floor, 57 Berkeley Square, London W1J 6ER.
+Any queries or complaints regarding our use of personal data or the exercise of your rights should be addressed in the first instance to your usual Neuberger Berman relationship manager or NBEuropeDataProtection@nb.com or in writing to the following address: NB Data Protection Adviser c/o Neuberger Berman Europe Limited, The Zig Zag Building, 70 Victoria Street, London, SW1E 6SQ.